I am fascinated by scrappy women caught up in extraordinary times.

-My first book, Prisoners in Paradise: American Women in the Wartime South Pacific, reveals what happened to American women living in the Pacific theater as the Japanese occupied that territory during World War II.
+The first, Prisoners in Paradise: American Women in the Wartime South Pacific, reveals what happened to American women living in the Pacific theater as the Japanese occupied that territory during World War II.

-Citizen of Empire: Ethel Thomas Herold, an American in the Philippines provides an in depth look at an ordinary American woman from a small town in southwestern Wisconsin who embraced the goals of U.S. imperialism in the Philippines and spent most of her adult life there, including over three years as a prisoner of the Japanese during World War II.
+The follow-up, Citizen of Empire: Ethel Thomas Herold, an American in the Philippines, provides an in depth look at an ordinary American woman from a small town in southwestern Wisconsin who embraced the goals of U.S. imperialism in the Philippines.
+She spent most of her adult life there, including over three years as a prisoner of the Japanese during World War II.

-I have a wonderful husband and son.
+I have a wonderful husband, son, daughter-in-law, and grandson.

-Jacqueline Flynn at Joelle Delbourgo Associates is my (very patient) literary agent.
+Jacqueline Flynn at Joëlle Delbourgo Associates is my (very patient) literary agent.

 Sam Clark and Marta Rusten provide technical support for all of my computer issues, and they were essential to the creation of this site.